-- Proposals that include a series of linked stages (usually 2 to 3) with progression to the main clinical evaluation dependent on the outcome of the previous stage(s).
-The criteria for progression must be clearly defined.
-The main clinical evaluation should require more than 75% of the total project costs and commence within 18 months of the project start date.
+Proposals may include two stages with progression to the main clinical evaluation dependent on the outcome of the previous stage, measured against predefined criteria.
+The main clinical evaluation must start within 18 months of the project start date and should account for more than 75% of the total project cost.

 - Pilot and feasibility studies where the main study would be within the remit of the EME Programme.
 These studies may be either stand-alone or can be the initial part of a staged project that includes the main clinical evaluation as a subsequent stage.

 - The limited steps needed to progress the development of an intervention to a stage suitable for use in an accredited clinical service when included as an initial stage prior to commencing the main clinical evaluation.